ThunderFly-aerospace/TFHT01/README.md

 ## Usage in PX4 autopilot firmware

-The sensor is currently supported by the PX4 autopilot.
+The PX4 autopilot firmware supports the sensor.
 Multiple sensors can be connected to one autopilot.
 The measured data are immediately sent to the ground station and they are also logged in the onboard ulog file.
 Sensor support can be enabled by setting the [SENS_EN_SHT3X](http://docs.px4.io/master/en/advanced_config/parameter_reference.html#SENS_EN_SHT3X) parameter to 1.

 ### Driver Commands Examples